Review of the NEW Fujifilm GFX 100 RF medium format camera

 Expectations

 The Fujifilm GFX 100 RF is a traditional View Finder Style camera.
 Traditional?
 The difference to my loved Fujifilm X-PRO 3 is the “only” electronic view finder.
 The X-PRO 3 has a combination of optical and electronic view finder.
-Let´s be honest, in 95+ % of the cases I am using the electronic view finder.
+Let´s be honest, in +95% of the cases I am using the electronic view finder.
 Only in complex street photography situations, where it is an advantage if you can see more than the image field, I am using the optical view finder.

-For these 30 days test of the GFX 100 RF I am planning to execute the following photo tasks.
+For these 30 days test of the GFX 100 RF I am planning to execute the following photo tasks:

-1. Street photography with people street portraits
+1. Street photography including portraits of random people.

 2. Low-light photography